top of page

 Finally in 1977, Richard and Madeleine Dashper purchased the farm and turned it into a goat farm, a working pottery, an architectural practice and a lifestyle block.
 They continued to live in the old Goatley homestead which they restored to an original condition.
 Traditionally over the next 40 years, people would refer to their house (the Goatley homestead) as being up Dashper’s drive off Goatley Rd.

 The subdivision consists of 7 Lots.
 Lot 1 is the old Goatley homestead still owned by the Dashper family at the end of the Dashper driveway (215).
 100 acres of native bush is now covenanted and attached to Lot 1.
 Lot 2 supports the modern homes by the roadside at the start of the Dashper driveway.
-Lots 3, 4, 5, and 6 are already sold, while Lot 7 is still being developed and almost ready for sale, each being approximately 1 hectare in size.
+Lots 3, 4, 5, 6, and 7 are already sold, each being approximately 1 hectare in size.

 DJI_0047_Web Size.jpg